 *”Kids Club” – an after-school program at Loma Prieta Elementary School which we started in 2008 with 35 students.
 We do this in partnership with Christ Child Catholic Church and the help of Compassion Bridges.

-*Jamaican Mission – our member Todd Brown, serves with Youth With A Mission at their base in Montego Bay.
-He is our first member who has gone into full-time service overseas.
+*Jamaican Mission – In 2004, our member Todd Brown, began serving with Youth With A Mission at their base in Montego Bay.
+He was our first member who went into full-time service overseas.
+He was killed in a motorcycle accident in Jamaica in 2013 but had trained a Jamiacan, Asha Martin, that is continuing in this important work.

 *West African Muslims – One of our elders and his wife have been going over there for annual two-month stays as we built a relationship that has now blossomed.
 You can read about this in our articles about the Teleqan and Daoud.
-This is changing a whole tribe of people who only last year got the book of Genesis in their own language.
+This is changing a whole tribe of people who now are getting the books of the Bible in their own language.

 So, our church’s story has come full circle.
 We are now providing what others did for us in the years gone by.
 God has allowed us to grow from a “needy place” to a place able to go to others in need.